MaiiTran/-Reward_Offer-End-to-End-Project-Engineering-Analytics/README.md

 **3. Create Operators in DAG (Airflow)**.
 - Operator for data wrangling.
-  .
-Process null values: Use KNNImputer method.
+  + Process null values: Use KNNImputer method.
 - Operator for DAG monitoring.

+**4. Connect S3 with Dremio**
-4. Once data successfully has been uploaded to S3, start Dremio with cmd _/opt/dremio/bin/dremio start_ and then add S3 as a Data Source in Dremio Using EC2 Metadata.
+Once data successfully has been uploaded to S3, start Dremio with cmd _/opt/dremio/bin/dremio start_ and then add S3 as a Data Source in Dremio Using EC2 Metadata.

+**5. Analytics**
+Now, data is available for querying on Dremio.
+In case, you would like to create Dashboard/ Report then connect Dremio source with Power BI.